BektassovDias/STITPproject/README.md

 # STITPproject
 Food Recommendation System

-You want us to recommend a meal for you?
+You want us to recommend a dish for you?
 Then check our APP out!